-- c) Development restricted to specific build areas within E3 zone.
-Integrated Housing only permitted as part of a Community Title scheme, or equivalent. - No building setback required for retail/commercial buildings in the Town Centre or Village Centre - e) In accordance with the provisions of Condition B6, within the R1 zone, the minimum lot size for a Villa is to be 300sqm.
-The minimum allotment size can be varied for the subdivision of 'Integrated Housing' under the Exceptions to Development Standards Other Development clause in the Major Development SEPP.
-7 - f) In accordance with the provisions of Condition B6, residential lots less than 300sqm are permitted within the R1 zone but only where subdivision of these lots occurs after the construction of dwellings and are located where the dwellings directly adjoin or are located directly opposite the following: (a) public parks at least 0.3ha0.2ha in size and where the gradient is less than 1 in 10; or (b) the Town and Village Centres; or (c) within 800m of the Town Centre. - g) The minimum lot size in Special Character Areas B, C and D is 2,000sqm.
+- Development restricted to specific build areas within E3 zone.
+Integrated Housing only permitted as part of a Community Title scheme, or equivalent.
+No building setback required for retail/commercial buildings in the Town Centre or Village Centre In accordance with the provisions of Condition B6, within the R1 zone, the minimum lot size for a Villa is to be 300sqm.

+- In accordance with the provisions of Condition B6, residential lots less than 300sqm are permitted within the R1 zone where the dwellings directly adjoin or are located directly opposite the following: (a) public parks at least 0.2ha in size and where the gradient is less than 1 in 10; or (b) the Town and Village Centres; or (c) within 800m of the Town Centre.
+The minimum lot size in Special Character Areas B, C and D is 2,000sqm.

-1.41.5 Dwelling Types
+1.5 Dwelling Types

-The following sections provide a general description of the dwelling types referred to in Table 45.
+The following sections provide a general description of the dwelling types referred to in Table 5.

 Within the General Residential Area (R1 zone) housing will include a wide range of dwelling types.
-Detached dwellings, semi-detached dwellings and attached dwellings on lots less than 300 m2 in area within the General Residential Area are subject to the provisions at Section 1.54.4 below.
+Detached dwellings, semi-detached dwellings and attached dwellings on lots less than 300 m2 in area within the General Residential Area are subject to the provisions at Section 1.5.4 below.

-1.4.1 1.5.1 Detached Dwellings
+1.5.1 Detached Dwellings

-The detached housing typology includes a wide range of residential types and configurations, including loft type housing, gallery lots, villas and courtyard homes.
-The lot sizes suitable for this dwelling type range from 12550 square metres to greater than 2,0001,0002000+ square metres and may include houses with zero lot line setbacks on single side boundaries to houses with dual frontages with garages as part of the rear entry to the property.
+The detached housing typology includes a wide range of residential types and configurations.
+The lot sizes suitable for this dwelling type range from 125 square metres to 2000+ square metres and may include houses with zero lot line setbacks on single side boundaries to houses with dual frontages with garages as part of the rear entry to the property.
 The broad range of lot sizes and associated development standards are aimed at providing the flexibility that permits the development of houses with varying degrees of affordability able to suit a range of family types.